monolayer/monorepo/docs/guide/migration-system/generating-migrations.md

 # Generating Migrations

-To generate schema migrations based on what you have declared are generated using the `monolayer` CLI with the `migrations generate` command:
+To generate schema migrations based on what you have declared are generated using the `monolayer-pg` CLI with the `migrations generate` command:

 ```bash
 npx monolayer migrations generate
 ```

-`monolayer` will then introspect the schema defined in your application code and the actual database schema in your development database.
+`monolayer-pg` will then introspect the schema defined in your application code and the actual database schema in your development database.
 If there are chages to be made it will:

 ```mermaid
 flowchart TD